I always wondered how damaged dreadlocked hair would become. A bunch of knots all over your head can’t be good…or can it?

-I always wondered how damaged dreadlocked hair would become.
-A bunch of knots all over your head can’t be good…or can it?
 I did a lot of research before I decided to take the plunge myself and I was very surprised by what I learned.

 Can dreads cause damage to your hair?